tylercamp/palcalc/PalCalc.UI/Localization/README.md

 All changes will be made in this "Localization" folder.

-### 3. Running Pal Calc
+### 3. Running PalCalc

 1. Right-click the "PalCalc.UI" entry
 2. Click "Set as Startup Project"
 3. Click the green button at the top of the window, which says "PalCalc.UI"

-This will create and run the Pal Calc program.
+This will create and run the PalCalc program.

 In Debug mode, a "Debug" menu appears in the toolbar.
 To open the Translation Debug window: